Admin toolkit for Matrix homeservers: users, rooms, spaces, CLI, and JSON-RPC.

 Component Socket Path

-hero_matrixchat_server rpc.sock $HERO_SOCKET_DIR/hero_matrixchat/rpc.sock
+hero_matrixchat_server rpc.sock $PATH_SOCKET/hero_matrixchat/rpc.sock

-hero_matrixchat_admin web.sock $HERO_SOCKET_DIR/hero_matrixchat/web.sock
+hero_matrixchat_admin web.sock $PATH_SOCKET/hero_matrixchat/web.sock

 JSON-RPC methods